Bark-us/RouterLimits-BillingExample/README.md

 Stripe is used as an example, but the code can be adapted and extended to support other billing/payment systems.

 This project also provides an API that can be used to implement a custom account/billing management experience for end users.
-A web-application front-end for the API is available separately.
+A web-application front-end for the API is available separately [here](https://github.com/RouterLimits/PaymentPortalExample).

 ## Building
 You will need NodeJS and npm installed.